-- Alert: The definition of criteria (one or more rules or conditions) that becomes activated when met.
+- Alert - a definition of criteria (one or more rules or conditions) that becomes activated when met.

-- Active: The state that occurs when the criteria that's defined by a classic alert is met.
+- Active - the state when the criteria defined by a classic alert is met.

-- Resolved: The state that occurs when the criteria that's defined by a classic alert is no longer met after previously having been met.
+- Resolved - the state when the criteria defined by a classic alert is no longer met after previously having been met.

-- Notification: The action that's taken based on when a classic alert becomes active.
+- Notification - the action taken based off of a classic alert becoming active.

-- Action: The specific call that's sent to the receiver of a notification (for example, an email or a post to a webhook URL).
+- Action - a specific call sent to a receiver of a notification (for example, emailing an address or posting to a webhook URL).
 Notifications can usually trigger multiple actions.

-How do I receive notifications from an Azure Monitor classic alert?
+How do I receive a notification from an Azure Monitor classic alert?

 Historically, Azure alerts from different services used their own built-in notification methods.

-Now Azure Monitor offers reusable notification grouping called action groups.
+Azure Monitor created a reusable notification grouping called action groups.
 Action groups specify a set of receivers for a notification.
-When an alert is activated that references the action group, all receivers receive that notification.
-This functionality enables you to reuse a grouping of receivers (for example, your on-call engineer list) across many alert objects.
-Action groups support notification through various methods.
-These methods can include posting to a webhook URL, sending emails, SMS messages, and a number of other actions.
-For more information, see Create and manage action groups in the Azure portal.
+Any time an alert is activated that references the Action Group, all receivers receive that notification.
+Action groups allow you to reuse a grouping of receivers (for example, your on-call engineer list) across many alert objects.
+Action groups support notification by posting to a webhook URL in addition to email addresses, SMS numbers, and a number of other actions.
+For more information, see action groups.

-However, the older metric alerts don't use action groups.
+However, the older metric alerts do not use action groups.
 Instead, you can configure the following actions:

-- Send email notifications to the service administrator, co-administrators, or to additional email addresses that you specify.
+- Send email notifications to the service administrator, to coadministrators, or to additional email addresses that you specify.

 - Call a webhook, which enables you to launch additional automation actions.

-Webhooks enable automation and remediation, for example, using the following services:
+Webhooks enables automation and remediation, for example, using:

 - Azure Automation Runbook